hallzy/go-git-radar/README.md

 remove them completely as long as you remove all references to them in the config.go file.

+#### END_COLOUR

+This is a code that tells the terminal to end the colour, or styling you are adding.

 #### BOLD, BLACK, RED etc

 These are colour codes that are used in git-radar to colour the text.